agglayer/gha-notify-release/README.md

 **No Notifications:**
 - Check that the action is triggered on `release: published` events
-- Verify the `slack-token` secret is correctly set
+- Verify the `slack-bot-token` secret is correctly set

 ### Debug Mode